Bear River City, Wyoming: Bear River City Riot of November 19, 1868

 The "Bear River City Riot" of November 19, 1868 began following the vigilante lynching of a murder suspect who worked for the railroad.
 This resulted in friends to the lynched man revolting against the vigilantes, which caused the town to erupt in violence.
 Town Marshal Thomas J. Smith, only recently appointed, immediately took a stand against both factions.
 There were numerous shootouts during the riot, and almost the entire town was torched, including most town government buildings.
-Smith stood his ground, but was unable to stop the onslaught of several hundred rioters, with the end result being sixteen people killed.
+Smith stood his ground, but was unable to stop the onslaught of several hundred rioters, with the result being sixteen people killed.

 Town citizens repelled an assault on the town jail, resulting in the deaths of numerous rioters, and one Bear River City citizen, Steve Stokes.
 A US Cavalry troop was dispatched from Fort Bridger, and martial law was imposed.
 The riot essentially ended any future the small town might have had, and it soon became deserted.
 Marshal Smith moved on to eventually become the Marshal of Abilene, Kansas.
 His stand during the riot resulted in his nickname, "Bear River" Smith.